India all set to get its first tribal President

-New Delhi, July 21: Draupadi Murmu, former Jharkhand Governor is set to be elected as the next President, the first tribal woman to occupy the highest post in the country.

-Ruling NDA's Draupadi Murmu is pitted against Opposition's Yashwant Sinha in the contest, with votes clearly stacked in favour of Murmu, who, if elected, will be the first tribal woman to occupy the top constitutional post in the country.

-From a junior assistant in the irrigation and power department in Odisha to the presidential candidate of the BJP-led NDA, it has been a long and arduous journey for tribal leader Droupadi Murmu.
+From a junior assistant in the irrigation and power department in Odisha to the presidential candidate of the BJP-led NDA, it has been a long and arduous journey for tribal leader Draupadi Murmu.

 She belongs to the Schedule Tribe community.
 She is a member of the Bharatiya Janata Party.
 She is the first governor of Jharkhand to complete the five year term (2015-2021), since its formation in the year 2000.